This blog chronicles the triumphs and trials of fiction writer Darius Jones.

 As for me, there’s not much to tell…Not yet, maybe not ever.
 Let’s just say I write fiction whenever I can.

-PS: That photo on the header is from the Bisti/De-Na-Zin Wilderness in New Mexico.
+PS: That photo on the blog header is from the Bisti/De-Na-Zin Wilderness in New Mexico.